 Followed by a list of names.
 The first is Kozma Nushi – Hero I Popullit (People’s Hero), a cadre of the Albanian Communist Party and one of the organizers of the National Anti-Fascist Front in 1942.
 All these anti-fascist fighters would have been captured and then transported to the concentration camp of Mathausen, in Austria, never to return.

 Mathausen camp was for political prisoners, a slave camp, with the philosophy of extermination through labour.
 It existed from 1938 till the end of the war.

-At the camp nowadays there’s a statue by Odhise Paskali (the Albanian sculptor), Monument to the Victorious Partisan (1968), which depicts a defeated Nazi soldier on the ground with a partisan about to disarm him of his luger pistol.
-A copy of this is in the Armament Museum in Gjirokastra Castle.
+At the camp nowadays there’s a statue by Odhise Paskali (the Albanian sculptor), Monument to the Victorious Partisan (1968), which depicts a defeated Nazi soldier on the ground with a partisan about to disarm him of his Walther P-38 pistol.
+A copy of this sculpture is in the Armament Museum in Gjirokastra Castle.

 At the beginning of the left hand side of the colonnade, also against a white background is similar marble plaque with the words:

 Të rënë në kampin e përqendrimit ‘Zemun’